 What do I do if I miss the pick deadline? - If you have made use of the Autopicks feature, the website will make your picks for you.
 Check with your pool manager to see if Autopicks is enabled for your pool.

 If you are not using Autopicks, we recommend that you immediately post your picks on your pool's trash talk message board (which is time stamped) and then try to contact your pool manager who may take pity on you and accept your late picks.

-Do Autopicks include predictions for the Monday night tiebreaker? - Yes, the Autopicker picks a random tiebreaker total between 20 and 50 points.
+Do Autopicks include predictions for the Monday night tiebreaker? - Yes, the Autopicker picks a random tiebreaker total.
+For an NFL tiebreaker game (usually the Monday Night game) the Total generated is between 30 and 60 points (if your tiebreaker game is a college game, then the number generated is between 35 and 65 points).
 This is for Pick'em pools only.

 Can I change picks made by the Autopicker? - Maybe.
 If it's before your pick deadline and before gametime, you can change your picks.
 However, most of the time, the autopicker doesn't run until after your pick deadline.